 Accident Plans Don’t Cover Illness

 Accident plans do not cover illnesses such as cancer, allergies, diabetes, and kidney failure.
 For comprehensive pet insurance coverage, look into Accident & Illness plans which also cover illnesses and hereditary/congenital conditions.
-An accident only plan is an affordable option, especially for those who are on a tight budget, whose main concern is injuries, have a senior pet with pre-existing illnesses, or want to insure a large number of pets.
+An accident only pet insurance plan is an affordable option, especially for those who are on a tight budget, whose main concern is injuries, have a senior pet with pre-existing illnesses, or have numerous pets they want to insure.

 Before purchasing an Accident Only plan, make sure it’s the best option for your pets.
 Some breeds are prone to develop medical conditions over time so it may be more cost-effective to have an Accident & Illness policy.
 Another option is to add routine care coverage to an Accident Only policy.
 A wellness plan covers routine vet care such as vaccinations, a dental cleaning, and flea/tick preventatives.
 Remember that pet insurance providers do not cover pre-existing conditions so it’s always a good idea to insure pets when they are young.
 With Pets Best, you can insure cats and dogs as young as 7 weeks old up to any age.

 As pet parents, you want to do everything possible to make sure your pets are safe and healthy.
 By purchasing an Accident Only policy, you can rest easy that your pets’ medical needs are immediately taken care of in case of a sudden emergency or accident.

 Pets Are Family and Deserve the Best Vet Care!